Is There A Best Time To Have A Facelift

 The Importance of Knowing the Correct Timing

 Most women these days are aware that having facial rejuvenation surgery can significantly help their appearance.
-Most often, it is deferred due to the natural reluctance to go through surgery for understandable reasons, at least until a significant loss of freshness of appearance makes it a pressing issue.
+Most often, surgery is deferred due to the natural reluctance to go through surgery for understandable reasons, at least until a significant loss of freshness of appearance makes it become a pressing issue.
 Having the correct answer to this key question about timing is important.
 Otherwise it is likely to result in an, all too common, mistake.

-Almost half the women who come to me for help with their tired face have missed the ideal time to benefit the most from their facelift surgery.
+Almost half the women who come to me for help with their tired facial appearance have missed the ideal time to benefit the most from their facelift surgery.
 They are usually disappointed on hearing this, as they had thought they had been virtuous in waiting so long!
 They had assumed they were doing the correct thing by ‘waiting’ at least until they were in their mid fifties before consulting a plastic surgeon.
 Their usual response is ‘if only someone had told me’.

 The ideal time to be considering a facelift is when you are becoming aware of early laxity of your face.
-This early laxity is first noticed only when the head is tilted down or when you press the skin along the jawline or inner cheek, and it moves more than it used to.
+This early laxity is first noticed only when the head is tilted down or when you press the skin along the jawline or inner cheek, and it moves more than it used to!
 At this stage the laxity is still not so obvious as to be noticed by others, especially in normal head position ie, with the chin up.
 This is what I term, Latent laxity.

 Ideally this laxity should be corrected before it has progressed to become obvious laxity, from which there is no escaping.
-The typical comment heard from a patient in the plastic surgeon’s office is a woman of between 45 and 50 years (in men it is older) who expresses their concern: ‘I can’t believe how rapidly my face is aging.
+The typical comment heard from a patient in the plastic surgeon’s office is a woman of between 45 and 50 years (in men it is typically older) who expresses their concern: ‘I can’t believe how rapidly my face is aging.
 This jowl has only appeared in the last 6 months’.